Leonardo DiCaprio and Jessica Biel are helping reboot ‘The Facts of Life’

 Sony had no comment; reps for DiCaprio and Biel did not immediately reply to EW’s inquiries.

-The Diff’rent Strokes spin-off is just one in a slew of recent reboots that includes Rosanne (now The Conners), Will & Grace, and the much-anticipated Murphy Brown among others.
+The Diff’rent Strokes spin-off is just one in a slew of recent reboots that includes Roseanne (now The Conners), Will & Grace, and the much-anticipated Murphy Brown among others.

 RELATED: PaleyFest’s closing night reunites The Facts of Life cast